Sophist

-A sophist (σοφιστής) was a teacher in ancient Greece in the fifth and fourth centuries BC.
-Sophists specialized in one or more subject areas, such as philosophy, rhetoric, music, athletics and mathematics.
-They taught arete, "virtue" or "excellence", predominantly to young statesmen and nobility.
+A sophist (σοφιστής) was a professional travelling teacher in ancient Greece in the fifth and fourth centuries BC.
+Sophists specialized in one or more subject areas, such as philosophy, rhetoric, music, athletics, mathematics, and arete: "virtue" or "excellence".
+The sophists sold their tutoring expertise predominantly to young statesmen and nobility.
+Certain sophists are regarded as philosophers in their own right.
+The first credited sophist, Protagoras, argued that "man is the measure of all things", and he controversially would strive to "make the weaker argument the stronger".

-The arts of the sophists were known as sophistry and gained a negative reputation as tools of arbitrary reasoning.
-Protagoras, regarded as the first of the sophists, became notorious for his claim to "make the weaker argument the stronger".

-In modern usage, sophism, sophist, and sophistry are used disparagingly.
+The arts of the sophists were known as sophistry and gained a negative reputation as arbitrary, inauthentic, or deceptive styles of reasoning, beginning with the notable philosophers of Classical Athens who criticized sophists for valuing artistic speech or cleverness in debate over a genuine pursuit of truth and knowledge.
+Thus, in modern usage, sophism, sophist, and sophistry are used disparagingly.
 Sophistry, or a sophism, is a fallacious argument, especially one used deliberately to deceive.
-A sophist is a person who reasons with clever but deceptive or intellectually dishonest arguments.
+Today, a sophist is a person who reasons with clever but deceptive or intellectually dishonest arguments.

 Etymology

-The Greek word σοφός is related to the noun σοφία.
+The Greek word sophós (σοφός) 'a wise man' is related to the noun sophía (σοφία) 'wisdom'.
 Since the times of Homer, it commonly referred to an expert in his profession or craft.
 Charioteers, sculptors, or military experts could be referred to as sophoi in their occupations.
 The word has gradually come to connote general wisdom and especially wisdom in human affairs such as politics, ethics, and household management.
-This was the meaning ascribed to the Greek Seven Sages of 7th and 6th century BC (such as Solon and Thales), and it was the meaning that appears in the histories of Herodotus.
+This was the meaning ascribed to the Greek Seven Sages of the 7th and 6th centuries BC (such as Solon and Thales), and it was the meaning that appears in the histories of Herodotus.

-The word σοφός gives rise to the verb σοφίζω, the passive voice of which means "to become or be wise", or "to be clever or skilled".
-From the verb is derived the noun σοφιστής, which originally meant "a master of one's craft" and later "a prudent man" or "wise man".
-The word for "sophist" in various languages comes from sophistes.
+The word sophós gives rise to the verb sophízo (σοφίζω) 'to instruct, make learned', the passive voice of which means 'to become or be wise', or 'to be clever or skilled'.
+From the verb is derived the noun sophistḗs (σοφιστής), which originally meant 'a master of one's craft' and later 'a prudent man' or 'wise man'.
+The word for a sophist in various languages comes from sophistes.

-The word "sophist" could be combined with other Greek words to form compounds.
-Examples include meteorosophist, which roughly translates to "expert in celestial phenomena"; gymnosophist (or "naked sophist", a word used to refer to Indian philosophers), deipnosophist or "dinner sophist" (as in the title of Athenaeus's Deipnosophistae), and iatrosophist, a type of physician in the later Roman period.
+The word sophist could be combined with other Greek roots to form compounds.
+Examples include meteorosophist, which roughly translates to 'expert in celestial phenomena'; gymnosophist 'naked sophist', a word used to refer to Indian philosophers, deipnosophist 'dinner sophist' (as in the title of Athenaeus's Deipnosophistae); and iatrosophist, a type of physician in the later Roman period.